vjau/meteor-mongo-extend/README.md

 # Mongo-extend

-Meteor package that adds an extend method to minimongo collections allowing to update documents on the client by passing object instead of fields.
+Meteor package that adds an extend method to minimongo collections allowing to update documents on the client by passing an object instead of fields.

 ## Why this package ?